Film & TV & Games

 - Firefly Village (Mobile Game, 2013)

+Yes!
 I'd be honored to!
 Send me an email and we can discuss your project.
-Please be upfront about whether or not you intend to compensate me.
-I do not work for free.

 Yes.
-A lot of my music is released under a Creative Commons Attribution license, which means you can freely download and use my music in your project (whether it's commercial or non-profit).
-You must, however, provide credit, and a link to the track which you used.
-If you do not follow this simple guideline, you risk having your project taken down by a very angry group of lawyers >:(.
+The majority of my music is released under a Creative Commons Attribution license, which means you can freely download and use my music in your project (whether it's commercial or non-profit).
+You must, however, provide credit, and a link to the SoundCloud page of track which you used.
+If you do not follow this simple guideline, you risk having your project taken down by my army of angry lawyers!!! >:(

 The bare minimum you have to do is display my name "Steven O'Brien" either in the credits or an accompanying description, however, I would ask that you make an effort to also include SoundCloud links to the tracks you used in the credits or an accompanying description too.
 This not only helps me by attracting new listeners, but it also allows your viewers to easily find my music if they wish to explore it further.

 Yes, you can still use my music for free even if your project is commercial, but again, I would ask again that you consider donating to me.
-If you're making money off of my music, please be fair.
+If you're making money off of something that benefits from my music, please be fair.

 Not at all.
 Simply choose a track you like and use it in your project, no questions asked.
 While not necessary, if you do end up using my music in your project, I would love to hear from you about how it went.
 You can email me at email@example.com.